YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 The majority of routines are shared, with:

-- source routines that are independent of the YottaDB/GT.M version in /opt/bank/VOE10/r,
+- source routines that are independent of the YottaDB version in /opt/bank/yottadb/r,
-- source routines that are dependent on the YottaDB/GT.M version in /opt/bank/VOE10/V6.2-000_x86_64/r (note that in the typical case, this directory will be empty, but if a release of YottaDB/GT.M has a new feature that a routine XYZ.m can take advantage of, you would put the new XYZ.m in this directory and leave the old XYZ.m in the previous directory), and
+- source routines that are dependent on the YottaDB version in /opt/bank/yottadb/r1.20_x86_64/r (note that in the typical case, this directory will be empty, but if a release of YottaDB has a new feature that a routine XYZ.m can take advantage of, you would put the new XYZ.m in this directory and leave the old XYZ.m in the previous directory), and
-- object files in /opt/bank/VOE10/V6.2-000_x86_64/o.
+- object files in /opt/bank/yottadb/r1.20_x86_64/o.

-Custom routines for Financial Institution in /var/opt/bank/VOE10/fi/r and /var/opt/bank/VOE10/fi/V6.2-000_x86_64/r with object code in /var/opt/bank/VOE10/fi/V6.2-000_x86_64/o.
+Custom routines for Financial Institution in /var/opt/bank/yottadb/fi/r and /var/opt/bank/yottadb/fi/r1.20_x86_64/r with object code in /var/opt/bank/yottadb/fi/r1.20_x86_64/o.

-Similarly, custom routines for the Credit Bank are in /var/opt/bank/VOE10/cb/r and /var/opt/bank/VOE10/cb/V6.2-000_x86_64/r with object code in /var/opt/bank/VOE10/cb/V6.2-000_x86_64/o.
+Similarly, custom routines for the Credit Bank are in /var/opt/bank/yottadb/cb/r and /var/opt/bank/yottadb/cb/r1.20_x86_64/r with object code in /var/opt/bank/yottadb/cb/r1.20_x86_64/o.

-What should $gtmroutines be for an FI user and what should it be for a CB user?
+What should $ydb_routines be for an FI user and what should it be for a CB user?
 Create a shell script to be sourced by a FI user and another to be sourced by a CB user.
-[The shell scripts can reside in /var/opt/bank/VOE10/cb/V6.2-000_x86_64 and /var/opt/bank/VOE10/fi/V6.2-000_x86_64.]
+[The shell scripts can reside in /var/opt/bank/yottadb/cb/r1.20_x86_64 and /var/opt/bank/yottadb/fi/r1.20_x86_64.]

 The approved Tax Rate is in the global variable ^TXR and is shared by both institutions with read only access to users.
-The Tax Rate is in the database file /opt/bank/VOE10/V6.2-000_x86_64/g/txr.dat.
-All other globals are in database files that are specific to FI and CB, in /var/opt/bank/VOE10/fi/V6.2-000_x86_64/g/main.dat and /var/opt/bank/VOE10/cb/V6.2-000_x86_64/g/main.dat.
+The Tax Rate is in the database file /opt/bank/yottadb/r1.20_x86_64/g/txr.dat.
+All other globals are in database files that are specific to FI and CB, in /var/opt/bank/yottadb/fi/r1.20_x86_64/g/main.dat and /var/opt/bank/yottadb/cb/r1.20_x86_64/g/main.dat.

 First, create the directory structure.

 .. parsed-literal::
-   yottadbuser@yottadbworkshop:~$ sudo mkdir -p /opt/bank/VOE10
+   yottadbuser@yottadbworkshop:~$ sudo mkdir -p /opt/bank/yottadb
-   yottadbuser@yottadbworkshop:~$ sudo chown -R yottadbuser.users /opt/bank/VOE10
+   yottadbuser@yottadbworkshop:~$ sudo chown -R yottadbuser.users /opt/bank/yottadb
-   yottadbuser@yottadbworkshop:~$ cd /opt/bank/VOE10 ; mkdir -p r V6.2-000_x86_64/r V6.2-000_x86_64/o V6.2-000_x86_64/g
+   yottadbuser@yottadbworkshop:~$ cd /opt/bank/yottadb ; mkdir -p r r1.20_x86_64/r r1.20_x86_64/o r1.20_x86_64/g
-   yottadbuser@yottadbworkshop:/opt/bank/VOE10$ sudo mkdir -p /var/opt/EHR/VOE10
+   yottadbuser@yottadbworkshop:/opt/bank/yottadb$ sudo mkdir -p /var/opt/bank/yottadb
-   yottadbuser@yottadbworkshop:/var/opt/bank/VOE10$ sudo chown -R yottadbuser.users /var/opt/bank/VOE10
+   yottadbuser@yottadbworkshop:opt/bank/yottadb$ sudo chown -R yottadbuser.users /var/opt/bank/yottadb
-   yottadbuser@yottadbworkshop:/var/opt/bank/VOE10$ cd /var/opt/bank/VOE10 ; mkdir -p fi/r fi/V6.2-000_x86_64/r fi/V6.2-000_x86_64/o fi/V6.2-000_x86_64/g
+   yottadbuser@yottadbworkshop:opt/bank/yottadb$ cd /var/opt/bank/yottadb ; mkdir -p fi/r fi/r1.20_x86_64/r fi/r1.20_x86_64/o fi/r1.20_x86_64/g
-   yottadbuser@yottadbworkshop:/var/opt/bank/VOE10$ mkdir -p cb/r cb/V6.2-000_x86_64/r cb/V6.2-000_x86_64/o cb/V6.2-000_x86_64/g
+   yottadbuser@yottadbworkshop:/var/opt/bank/yottadb$ mkdir -p cb/r cb/r1.20_x86_64/r cb/r1.20_x86_64/o cb/r1.20_x86_64/g
-   yottadbuser@yottadbworkshop:/var/opt/bank/VOE10$ tree -d
+   yottadbuser@yottadbworkshop:/var/opt/bank/yottadb$ tree -d
    .
    ├── cb
    │ ├── r
-   │ └── V6.2-000_x86_64
+   │ └── r1.20_x86_64
    │     ├── g
    │     ├── o
    │     └── r
    └── fi
     ├── r
-    └── V6.2-000_x86_64
+    └── r1.20_x86_64
           ├── g
           ├── o
           └── r
  12 directories
  yottadbuser@yottadbworkshop:~$

-*What should $gtmgbldir be for an FI user and what should it be for a CB user?
+*What should $ydb_gbldir be for an FI user and what should it be for a CB user?
 Add these to the command files you created earlier.
 Create a file of commands to be fed to GDE either with a heredoc or with GDE's @ command that will create the global directories and then create the global directories.*

-*Create the three database files with mupip create (remember that the database file /opt/bank/VOE10/V6.2-000_x86_64/ g/txr.dat will be created by the first mupip create, and the second mupip create will only create the institution specific database file.*
+*Create the three database files with mupip create (remember that the database file /opt/bank/yotadb/r1.20_x86_64/ g/txr.dat will be created by the first mupip create, and the second mupip create will only create the institution specific database file.*

 *In one environment assign values to the global variables ^TXR and ^X. In the other environment, confirm that you are able to read the value of ^TXR (i.e., it is shared), but not the value in ^X (i.e., it is not shared).*

 *Set a value for ^X in the second environment, and in the first environment confirm that you still see the original value of ^X that you set up in that environment.*

-*Create a program ABC.m to write “Hello!” in /opt/bank/VOE10/r and two programs with the same name DEF.m in /var/opt/bank/VOE10/fi to write “Hello, Financial Institution!” and in /var/opt/bank/VOE10/cb to say “Hello, Credit Bank!”.
+*Create a program ABC.m to write “Hello!” in /opt/bank/yottadb/r and two programs with the same name DEF.m in /var/opt/bank/yottadb/fi to write “Hello, Financial Institution!” and in /var/opt/bank/yottadb/cb to say “Hello, Credit Bank!”.
 Verify that a process in either environment gets “Hello!” when it executes ABC.m and either “Hello, Financial Institution!” or “Hello, Credit Bank!” depending on its environment when it executes DEF.m.*

 **No Special Startup or Shut Down**

 The first process to open a database file sets up all the shared memory control structures needed.
 The last one out tears it down.
 There is no daemon that needs to run with elevated provileges, can be a single point of failure, a performance bottleneck, or a potential security vulnerability.
 Note that if replication is in use, then at least one Source Server process (see the section on Replication) must be brought up first, but that is not a database daemon.

 Upon bringing the system back up, if the system crashes, or is forcibly brought down: if journaling is in use, mupip journal -recover (or mupip journal -rollback if replication is in use) will recover the database.
-If journaling is not in use, mupip rundown -region "*" will clean up the database control structures in the file header, but cannot fix any integrity errors resulting from shutting down a computer without cleanly terminating YottaDB/GT.M processes.
+If journaling is not in use, mupip rundown -region "*" will clean up the database control structures in the file header, but cannot fix any integrity errors resulting from shutting down a computer without cleanly terminating YottaDB processes.

 .. note::
    Do not use mupip rundown if journaling is in use and you plan to recover the database after a crash with a mupip journal operation.